yujunz/gitlab.com-runbooks/troubleshooting/postgres.md

 Look for blocked queries or application latency.

-Remediation can involved tracking down a rogue migration and killing or pausing it.
+Remediation can involve tracking down a rogue migration and killing or pausing it.

 ## Load